 The Khao Soi is a northern Thai soup with a rich and spicy coconut milk based curry.
 It is typically served with chicken or beef and two types of noodles.

-While the Sai Oua, is a traditional Thai northern-style sausage infused with a blend of spices and herbs.
+Sai Oua are traditional Thai northern-style sausages infused with a blend of spices and herbs.
 The rich flavors from these northern Thai dishes transported us back to Thailand.

-#7- Hobak Korean BBQ
+7- Hobak Korean BBQ

 In Chinatown, Korean cuisine is gaining in popularity.
 At the moment, Korean barbecue is the most popular Korean food you’ll find in Las Vegas.